 Bulldozer Accidents

-A bulldozer is a highly powerful machine that requires the operator to have advanced training and knowledge on how to use and operate this machine.
+A bulldozer is a powerful machine that requires the operator to have advanced training and knowledge on how to use and operate this machine.
 However, even when the operator of a bulldozer is fully trained and experienced, accidents still occur.
 Since the size of the bulldozer is massive, serious injuries are often fatal or catastrophic.
 Bulldozer accidents sometimes take place because of the negligence of the individual operating the machine.
-In other cases, a bulldozer accident may occur due to a faulty machine, defective or substandard parts, or inadequate safety features.
-When a bulldozer collides or rolls over with another vehicle, it can potentially crush anything that comes in its path.
-Bystanders are also at the risk of getting injured if the operator fails to notice the person on the ground or loses control of the machine or loses control of the materials the bulldozer may be carrying.
+A bulldozer accident may occur due to a faulty machine, defective or substandard parts, or inadequate safety features.
+When a bulldozer collides or rolls over with another vehicle, it can crush anything in its path.
+Bystanders are also at risk of getting injured if the operator fails to notice the person on the ground, loses control of the machine or loses control of the bulldozer's materials.

 Types of Bulldozer Injuries